 The sources I use for this website relate principally to England, so the website focuses on England.

 However, since the Equality Act 2010 also applies to Scotland and Wales, this website will normally also be applicable to Scotland and Wales.
 There are also some specific points below on Scotland and Wales.

 Equality Act 2010 does not apply to Northern Ireland (subject to minor exceptions).
 Northern Ireland is part of the ‘United Kingdom’ but not of Great Britain.

 The main anti-discrimination law in Northern Ireland is the Disability Discrimination Act 1995 (DDA), which used to apply to the rest of the UK as well.
-However this area of law has been devolved to Northern Ireland since 1998, so the law has evolved somewhat differently.
+However equality law has been devolved to Northern Ireland since 1998, so the law has evolved somewhat differently.
 In particular the changes made by Equality Act 2010 do not apply in Northern Ireland.
 Another difference from the rest of the UK is that under the Withdrawal Agreement, after Brexit Northen Ireland disability discrimination law must continue to meet EU law minimum standards.
 See my separate pages on Northern Ireland.

 Isle of Man and Channel Islands

 Scotland has its own legal traditions, its own body of common law and statute law, its own system of courts, and its own legal profession.
 Scotland also has its own Scottish Parliament (www.parliament.scot), and power in certain fields has been transferred to this.

 Even so, the Equality Act 2010 applies in Scotland.
 It is subject to minor adaptations.
 For example, litigation on the goods and services provisions in Scotland is heard by the sheriff court.